 Within three months following the conference, the VP Conferences shall:

 PROGRAM.
-Add the conference program to the official Conference Binder.
+Add the conference program to the official Conference Binder which may be maintained online.

 CONFERENCE SUMMARY.
 Provide a summary of the Conference, including the budget, how many rooms were used at the conference hotel, conference attendance broken down by registration categories, and the attendance at specific conference events and mobile workshops.

-RECOMMENDATIONS TO THE BOARD AND STANDING CONFERENCE COMMITTEE.
-Make recommendations to the Board and Standing Conference Committee concerning changes or clarifications to the policies contained in the APA California Board Conference Requirements Handbook.
-The APA California Board shall approve any changes made to the APA California Board Conference Requirements Handbook.
+RECOMMENDATIONS TO THE BOARD AND ON-CALL CHAPTER CONFERENCE COMMITTEE.
+Make recommendations to the Board and On-Call Conference Committee concerning changes or clarifications to the policies contained in the APA California Board Conference Requirements Handbook.
+The APA California Board shall approve any major changes made to the APA California Board Conference Requirements Handbook.

+4. ACQUIRE SUMMARY REPORT FROM THE CURRENT YEAR’S CHC.
+The CHC just completing the conference shall prepare a summary to be used by the VP Conferences and the next year’s CHC to discuss issues that they faced, items that worked well, changes to conference procedures that are need, etc., for each of the major subcommittees and for the conference operation overall.

-The APA California President and VP Conferences shall be authorized to make interpretations and minor amendments to the Conference Handbook without Board approval.
+The APA California President and VP Conferences shall be authorized to make interpretations and minor amendments to the Conference Requirements Handbook without Board approval.
+Those minor amendments shall be recorded in the online version of the Handbook for general use.

 APA CALIFORNIA CHAPTER CONFERENCE HANDBOOK